Shailer Park Queensland 4128

 Our hours of operation are from 6:15am to 6:15pm.
 We are open Monday through to Friday, 52 weeks a year (excluding public holidays).
 Our Centre opened in March 1993 and caters for 169 children aged from birth to school age.
 We provide before and after school care to school age children as well as vacation care in the school holidays

 We offer a free courtesy bus service which transports children to and from the local schools in the area.
-We also have the option to transport children to and from home for families who have no access to transport or in emergency situations (conditions apply).
-The schools we currently service are Kimberley Park State School, Shailer Park State School and Saint Mathews Catholic Primary School.
+We also have the option to transport children to and from home for families in emergency situations (conditions apply).
+The schools we currently service are Kimberley Park State School, Shailer Park State School and Saint Matthew’s Catholic Primary School.

 As security is one of our priorities, our Centre has a security door access system which only allows authorised parents/guardians to drop off and collect their child/ren from the Centre via a personal pin code.